SFB1102/C6-classig-pipeline/README.md

 - The Berkeley parser is licensed under [GPL 2.0](https://opensource.org/licenses/gpl-2.0.php)
 - NCRF++ is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)
 - COAST, C6C, and the remaining code are provided under the [MIT license](https://mit-license.org/)

+## Acknowledgement

+If you use the pipeline, data, or models in your work, please cite:

+- Ortmann, Katrin.
+2023.
+Computational Methods for Investigating Syntactic Change: Automatic Identification of Extraposition in Modern and Historical German. *Bochumer Linguistische Arbeitsberichte (BLA), Vol. 25*.
+[PDF](https://linguistics.rub.de/forschung/arbeitsberichte/25.pdf)